3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d02/instructor_notes/express_intro.md

 $ subl .
 ```

-- `$ npm init` will initialize a new Node.JS application.
-Upon initialization, it will prompt you for some user input to update the `package.json`.
+- `$ npm init` will initialize a new Node.js application.
+Upon initialization, it will prompt you for your input in order to update the `package.json`.

-- If we hit enter and use all of the default values (except for the server.js) and we take a look at the contents of the `package.json` file, we'll see something like this:
+- If we hit enter and use all of the default values (except for the `server.js`) and we take a look at the contents of the `package.json` file, we'll see something like this:

 ![](https://i.imgur.com/mP6KyeW.png)

 - The `package.json` file contains meta data about your app or module.
 More importantly, it includes the list of dependencies to install from npm when running npm install. **We** certainly don't want to keep track of them!
+This makes it really easy for other people to work on the same app.
+All they need to do is clone your repo, and then npm install all of the dependencies in order to start working on the app.

-> Pro Tip... `npm init -y` is a shortcut that will select all the defaults
+> **Pro Tip**: `npm init -y` is a shortcut that will select all the defaults for your `package.json` for you.

 <br />